-“This is a must-read for students applying for Uni.”
+“This is a must-read for students applying for Uni, especially the don’ts.”
 (Head of Careers, University of Warwick, October 2021)

 I originally wrote this as four separate online articles for Which?.
 The articles were very popular and received lots of positive feedback from students, parents, teachers and advisers alike.
 Last year I decided to re-publish them on my blog as one integrated article and I have now updated this further with a few improvements.

 My aim is to prompt applicants with some suggestions about the kind of content universities like to see in a personal statement … and what they would prefer not to see.
 I wrote the original articles a few years ago, but I think they still hold true.

 One message I would like to add as a preface is that your personal statement will be very important for most courses at some unis and for some courses at most unis, especially if there’s strong competition for places.
 But equally, it’s fairly unusual for applicants to be rejected purely because of their statement, as long as they’ve researched and prepared for it sensibly and written it with care.
 In that context, my advice would be to see it as an opportunity not a threat, a point which is reinforced in the quote right at the end of the article.

 Article 1: 10 things to put in your personal statement